Internships

 Student Application Process

-- Submit the application form including a resume and pitch deck that presents the problem, your solution, the business model, what you’ve done so far, your next steps, and the team.
+- The application will be made available mid-January including a resume and pitch deck that presents the problem, your solution, the business model, what you’ve done so far, your next steps, and the team.

 - Create a one-page summary of the goals of the internship.

-- Applications must be received by March.
+- Applications must be received by March 9th at 11:59 PM.
 After the deadline, ZLI will connect with students on whether the application has been approved for self-hosted funding.
 Only complete applications submitted to ZLI will be selected for review.

 Deliverables